frto027/HeartBeatLanClientBSQuest/UnityUI/Readme.md

 The name is required, because the mod needs to display a name in the setthings UI.
 Please prevent duplicate name with other UI.

 ![alt text](image-9.png)
-Drag and drop the canvas to the assets, we got a prefab.
+Drag and drop the canvas to the assets, we got a prefab called Canvas.

 ![alt text](image-5.png)